bovreuil/garmin-collector/README.md

 1. Polls the rehab-platform server for pending jobs
 2. Connects to Garmin Connect using stored credentials
-3. Fetches heart rate and activity data for requested dates
+3. Fetches heart rate, stress, body battery, and activity data for requested dates
 4. Uploads the collected data back to the server

 ## Setup